 Shortly before my second year of college, I received a few orientation and mobility lessons for learning how to navigate with low vision and a blindness cane.
 These lessons were helpful for learning general travel skills, but I noticed they didn’t get into specifics about navigating college campuses or using university resources available for students with vision loss.
 One lesson that would have been really helpful is how to get help from campus police and request security escorts, so I’ve created the College O&M series to share my most-used tips and strategies for learning about this topic and others.
 Here are my tips for how to contact campus police and request security escorts, from a student with low vision who uses a blindness cane.

 Is campus security the same as the police?

-Depends on what college you go to.
+Depends on the college/university.
 At my college, the campus security/campus police are part of the city police system, though their jurisdiction is restricted to campus property.
 That said, if you get arrested by campus security, the arrest will be on your permanent record and is equivalent of getting arrested by county/city police.